Thomas North: Plutarch's Lives

 According to the Encyclopædia Britannica Eleventh Edition, "[i]t is almost impossible to overestimate the influence of North's vigorous English on contemporary writers, and some critics have called him the first master of English prose".

-Shakespeare
+Shakespeare and North

 The Lives translation formed the source from which Shakespeare drew the materials for his Julius Caesar, Coriolanus, Timon of Athens, and Antony and Cleopatra.
 It is in the last-named play that he follows the Lives most closely, whole speeches being taken directly from North.
+Some have hypothesized that North wrote plays later adapted by Shakespeare.